pvhil/FaceItDiscord/README.md

 ## Note
 Bot is using charts from quickchart.io and uses the FaceIT API v1 and v4.
-Bot is in version 1.0.0
+Bot is in version 2.0
 Code could be for some people a mess because im still learning java

+## Known Bugs
+When playing in a hub without elo, elo graph is for that game invisible. (will fix soon) If you know a bug please contact me on my [Discord Server](https://discord.gg/DUuCMgXDJC)

 ## Disclaimer
 FACEITDiscord/FaceITBot/FaceITDiscordBot is a third-party application and not affiliated with FACEIT.